bastien707/peer-to-peer-whisper/README.md

 - CONTENT is the string to display on the chat; can be null depending on the type of message
 - VECTOR_CLOCK is the state of the clock at the time the sender sent the message; can be null

-### Clock

-We think that the lamport clock system does not correspond to the expectations since it is not designed to provide strong consistency.
-Lamport clocks cannot distinguish between concurrent events that do not have a direct causal relationship.
-If two events occur concurrently at different nodes, their Lamport timestamps may be the same, even though they are not causally related.
-This lack of discrimination between concurrent events can lead to inconsistent ordering in our chat system.

-Lamport timestamps give the happens-before relation.
-We can detect the order of events that happened in a system.
-But the limitation is that we can’t say if A happened before B (A->B) or A and B are concurrent (A || B).
-To detect concurrent events, we need vectors clock.

-In order to maintain message ordering we will be using vector clocks and causal broadcast algorithm.
-When a node receives a message, it checks the vector clock attached to the message to determine if it has already received and processed the causal dependencies of the message.
-If not, the node waits until it has received and processed all causal dependencies before delivering the message to the application layer.

 ### Broadcast

 Using causal broadcast with vector clocks ensures that messages are delivered in the correct order and that the application layer sees a consistent view of the system state.
 However, it does add some overhead to the system, as each message must include a vector clock and each node must maintain a copy of the vector clock for each message it receives.
 Hence, to begin with, we won't be creating any vector clocks, and will simply be creating a basic broadcast function without attaching much importance to the order of the messages.